An annotated digest of the top "Hacker" "News" posts for the last week of November, 2016.

 November 30, 2016 (comments)

 Some rich asshole shits out ten thousand words amounting to "CEOs lead companies."
 Hackernews thoughtfully ruminates on this enlightening revelation.
 After deep consideration of the rich asshole's momentous words, Hackernews concludes: CEOs do lead companies.
-This man must be a genius.
-What other secrets are his to reveal?
+This one must be a genius.
+What other secrets are set to reveal?